C++ Shared Pointers using std::shared_ptr

 Main function ending

-By far, the most common mistake people make with shared pointers is not copying them when they intend to.
+The most common mistake people make with shared pointers is not creating them correctly.

-For example, the following code is not copying the shared pointer.
-Rather, it is creating a new shared pointer, from a raw pointer:
+For example, the following code is not copying the shared pointer:

 }